How To Post a Live Photo on Instagram

 It isn’t the most elegant solution around but it gets the job done until Instagram catches up with the present and begins playing nicely with Live Photos.

 Do you have any other ways of posting Live Photos to Instagram?
-Tell us about them below if you do!
+Tell us about them below in the comments if you do!